PDX Planespotting

 Airplanes take off and land into the wind.
 Check the NWS forecast for PDX to get an idea which runways will be in use and select your viewing location.

 The official airport conditions are transmitted on the Automated Terminal Information System (ATIS), which is 128.35MHz at PDX.
 If you have a scanner, you can listen directly.
-Online, digital ATIS is available at various sites that display the FAA data feed, such as
+Online, digital ATIS (D-ATIS) is available at various sites that display the FAA data feed, such as

 Portland's main runways are numbered 28L/10R and 28R/10L.
 The numbers are the compass directions with the last digit removed, so approximately 280 degrees when landing and taking off westbound, or 100 degrees when eastbound.
 Since there are two parallel runways, they have a right (R) and left (L) suffix.

-So when winds are coming from 280 degrees, roughly from the west, it lines up with Runways 28L and 28R.
+You can anticipate planes will be landing and taking off into the wind.
+Use the direction the wind is reported or forecast to come from as the expected runway direction.
+When winds are coming from 280 degrees, roughly from the west, it lines up with Runways 28L and 28R.
 Likewise winds from the east line up with Runways 10L and 10R.
-Wind can come from any direction and doesn't necessarily directly line up with runways.
-So the control tower uses the closest direction.
-Pilots are trained to land with crosswinds.
-You can use this to anticipate which direction planes will be landing and taking off.
+Wind can come from any direction and doesn't necessarily line up with runways.
+So pilots and air traffic controllers use the closest direction.
+Crosswind landings are routine as long as they're within the capabilities of the crew and aircraft.
+When winds are calm, PDX uses Runways 28L and 28R.

 When both runways are open, planes usually request (but don't necessarily always get) the runway closest to their arrival gate or desination on the airfield.